 - You must not park, or allow members of your household or visitors to park untaxed, uninsured or unroadworthy vehicles on our property, even if the vehicle is subject to a statutory off the road notice (SORN).

 Garages for rent

 We have garages to rent in West Dorset and West Somerset.
 These garages are available to tenants and non-tenants, although tenants have priority.
 Garages are allocated in date order of your application.
-Apply for a garage.
+Find out more about garages here.